We believe that cancer must remain one of the main health priorities for the National Assembly for Wales and the Welsh Government.

 Helping shape the policy landscape in Wales

-We provide the Secretariat to the Cross Party Group on Cancer in the Welsh Assembly.
+We provide the Secretariat to the Cross Party Group on Cancer in the National Assembly.
 The Group brings together all cancer stakeholders from across Wales, and meets regularly to hear from experts and discuss current Welsh Cancer Policy, monitor the Welsh Cancer Plan’s Implementation, and other topics such as research and cancer screening.

 We have successfully campaigned to make all workplaces and enclosed public places in Wales smokefree, and influenced recent legislation on sunbeds which now means that under 18 year olds are banned from using sunbeds, and requires all sunbed saloons to be staffed.